LT New LOGO

 Supporting roles are absolutely indispensable but these awards have a somewhat bumpy history at the Oliviers.
 Actors and actresses were combined in one category in 1985 and didn’t run altogether in several years.
 On the 16 occasions that the category included both genders, it was awarded six times to an actress and 10 times to an actor.
 The current categories have run continuously since 2013.

 One of the quirkiest wins in Olivier history was the one shared between Fred Davis, Daisy Franks, Romina Hytten, Tom Larkin, Habib Nasib Nader, Tom Stacy and Scarlet Wilderink as the Tiger in Life of Pi in 2023 (for the Actor category, though the septet included three women).
 There have also been group nominations for Our Lady of Perpetual Succour (2017) and For Black Boys Who Have Considered Suicide When the Hue Gets Too Heavy (2023).
-Will Close (Harry Kane in Dear England) and the late Haydn Gwynne (When Winston Went to War on the Wireless) are the most recent winners.
+Elliot Levey (for Giant) and Romola Garai (for The Years) are the most recent winners - Garai beat herself in the category, as she was also nominated for Giant.

 Best Musical